 What should I tell my doctor before and while taking VYTORIN?

-Tell your doctor right away if you have unexplained muscle pain, tenderness, or weakness while you take VYTORIN.
+Tell your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially with fever while you take VYTORIN.
 Muscle problems, including muscle breakdown, can be serious in some people and rarely cause kidney damage that can lead to death.

 The risk of muscle breakdown is greater at higher doses of VYTORIN, particularly the 10/80 mg dose.